lmassenet-regad/CellComm_ccRCC/README.md

 Output: one merged scRNAseq with integrated samples and consensus clustering.
-This script also contains code for the Figure 1B-1D and Supp.
-Figure S1.
+This script also contains code for the Figure 1 and  Figure S1.

 ### 02_scRNAseq_cancer_cell_analysis:
 Input: merged scRNAseq with integrated samples and consensus clustering
-- A: Clustering of cancer cells (ccRCC1 and ccRCC2) + differential expression analysis (Figure 2A-C, Supplementary Table S3A)
+- A: Clustering of cancer cells (ccRCC1 and ccRCC2) + differential expression analysis (Figure 2A-D, Figure S2A, Table S4)
-- B:  Analysis of differential expression between ccRCC2 and proximal tubules (PT) from juxtatumoral samples (Supplementary Table S3B)
+- B:  Analysis of differential expression between ccRCC2 and proximal tubules (PT) from juxtatumoral samples (Table S5)
-- C: Identification of cancer cell specific genes compared to all other clusters in the dataset, in tumoral samples (Figure 2D)
+- C: Identification of cancer cell specific genes compared to all other clusters in the dataset, in tumoral samples (Figure 2E)

 ### 03_scRNAseq_ICELLNET:
 Input: merged scRNAseq with integrated samples and consensus clustering +  ICELLNET ligand/receptor interaction database